Image

 Identify and Validate Checkboxes with Precision

-This project type can be selected from the Content Type page under the Image tab during project setup.
-The default model associated with Checkbox Detection is automatically downloaded from the Models Hub page and added to the project configuration.
+This project type can be selected during project setup from the Content Type page under the Image tab.
+When selected, the default model for checkbox detection is automatically downloaded from the Models Hub and added to the project configuration, streamlining setup and ensuring readiness for immediate use.

 Detect and Validate Handwritten Text and Signatures

-This update continues with the Handwritten Text and Signature Detection project type.
-This new feature enables the automatic identification and annotation of handwritten text and signatures within documents, using John Snow Lab’s Visual NLP Library.
-The new project type can be selected from the Content Type page under Image tab during project configuration.
-Upon selection, the default model for Handwritten Text and Signature Detection is automatically downloaded from the Models Hub and integrated into the project configuration.
+The project type can be selected during project setup from the Content Type page under the Image tab.
+When selected, the default model for Handwritten Text and Signature Detection is automatically downloaded from the Models Hub and added to the project configuration.

 Annotate while referencing Orginal Documents